janipalsamaki/blog-work-data-management/README.md

 Email the PDF documents to the recipients.
 (This can be done using email automation.)

-That's a lot of work for any person to handle!
+That's **a lot of work** for any person to handle!
+Not even a teddy bear is probably enough.

 ## How to Robocorp

+Maybe we can help the poor office worker in distress?
 Let's see how the same process could be automated with Robocorp.

-We can split the process into three distinct tasks.
+We could split the process into three distinct tasks.

 The first task fetches the tickers from Nasdaq.